Improved Bounds for Uniform Hypergraphs without Property B: Introduction

 In the other direction, Erd\H{o}s \cite{erdos1963combinatorial} showed the lower bound on \mninline\ to be $\mn = \Omega(2^n)$, which was later improved by Beck \cite{beck19783} to $m(n) = \Omega(n^{1/3 - o(1)} 2^n)$.
 The currently \bk\ lower bound $m(n) = \Omega(\sqrt{\frac{n}{\ln n}} 2^n)$ was given by Radhakrishnan and Srinivasan \cite{radhakrishnan2000improved}.
 Recently, a simpler proof for the same result has been given by Cherkashin and Kozik \cite{cherkashin2014note}.
 Note that there is a significant asymptotic gap between the currently best-known lower and upper bounds on $m(n)$.
-Even for small values of $n$, we are only aware of a few lower bounds for \mninline\ that matches the corresponding upper bounds.
+Even for small values of $n$, we are only aware of a few lower bounds for \mninline\ that match the corresponding upper bounds.
 It can be easily seen that $m(1) \geq 1$, $m(2) \geq 3$ and $m(3) \geq 7$ and therefore $m(1) = 1$, $m(2) = 3$ and $m(3) = 7$.
 Recently, {\"O}sterg{\aa}rd \cite{ostergaard2014minimum} showed that $m(4) \geq 23$ and established $m(4) = 23$ as a result.
-The exact values of \mninline\ are not yet known for $n \geq 5$.
+The exact values of \mninline\ are not yet known for $n \geq 5$, even though it can be easily observed that $m(n+1) \geq m(n)$ for any $n \geq 1$.